scholarslab/scholarslab.github.io/_posts/2016-08-12-neatline-implementation-grant.md

-Second, Neatline is itself also maturing, and like any software project, it's aging gracefully in some ways, and—ahem—less so in others.
+Second, Neatline is itself also maturing, and like any software project, it's aging gracefully in some ways, and&mdash;ahem&mdash;less so in others.
 We'd like to take this opportunity to make Neatline a more sustainable project.
 This is a broad goal, so let's tease it apart.
 What do I mean by this?